 How to Manage Brine Disposal & Treatment

-The cost and environmental impact of each option varies significantly based on many factors.
+The cost and environmental impact of each option vary significantly due to many factors.
 Choosing management options for the waste brine requires careful consideration of applicable discharge regulations, availability of disposal methods, and the economic feasibility to treat the brine.

 Understanding Your Brine Water Chemistry

-Water chemistry data provides the most value if you end up deciding to treat your brine.
-The chemical makeup of the water identifies the technologies that will best fit a specific brine treatment process, for example, whether you should choose thermal or membrane systems.
-This data enables early assessments of project feasibility and economics, as well as any pretreatment requirements or scaling and fouling risks.
+Water chemistry data provides the most value if you decide to treat your brine.
+The chemical makeup identifies the technologies that will best fit a specific brine treatment process, for example, whether to choose thermal or membrane systems.
+This data enables early assessments of project feasibility and economics, as well as any pre-treatment requirements and scaling and fouling risks.

 Another advantage of brine chemical characterization is that it allows you to identify opportunities for beneficial resource recovery.
-For example, it is possible to recover ‘fertilizer water’ from a waste brine.
-If a brine contains a mixture of sodium and hardness, electrodialysis reversal (EDR) with certain monovalent ion selective membranes could produce a water high in plant-nourishing hardness with low concentrations of the pollutant sodium.
+For example, recovering ‘fertilizer water’ from a waste brine is possible.
+If a brine contains a mixture of sodium and hardness, electrodialysis reversal (EDR) with certain monovalent ion selective membranes could produce a water that is high in plant-nourishing hardness, with low concentrations of the pollutant sodium.
 This water would have a low soil adsorption ratio (SAR) that would be valuable to the agricultural industry.

 Alternatively, if a brine consists mostly of sodium and chloride, it can be treated with a crystallizer to produce solids that can be used as road de-icing salts.
 Consider working with experts who can help you determine the most economic options for managing your brine.